Skip to main content

 What Is an IRA?

-An IRA (Individual Retirement Account) is a tax-advantaged account for retirement savings.
-The main difference between Roth and Traditional is when you get the tax break.
+An IRA (Individual Retirement Account) is a tax-advantaged retirement account.
+The main difference between Roth and Traditional?
+When you get the tax break.

 The Key Difference: Tax Timing